-(2) It is imperative that you keep and maintain accurate records concerning any payment of spousal support (alimony in RI) , child support, uninsured medical expenses and extracurricular costs that you have incurred or reimbursed.
+(2) It is imperative that you keep and maintain accurate records concerning any payment of spousal support (alimony in RI), child support, uninsured medical expenses and extracurricular costs that you have incurred or reimbursed.

-Everything important should be in writing post divorce
+Everything important should be in writing, post-divorce

 (3) It is a very bad idea to attempt to modify your property settlement agreement with a verbal agreement.
 ALL changes to the written marital settlement agreement must be in writing, signed by both parties in front of a notary public.
+Divorce in RI is a serious matter and serious changes to a property settlement agreement should not be verbal.

 (4) If you give your child spending money or buy clothes, sporting goods, sneakers or gifts for your child or children, these payments will be considered gifts and will not count as a credit towards your child support obligation.
 Child support in Rhode Island must be given directly or via wage garnishment to the custodial parent via cash or check.